-For Boys and their Parents
+For Youth and their Families

 We have an active Cub Scout program, with Pack meetings every month, Den meetings and other experiences throughout the year.
 We encourage attendance at as many activities as possible.
-Some activities can help the boys advance through the Cub Scout ranks or earn belt loops and badges.
+Some activities can help the youth advance through the Cub Scout ranks or earn belt loops and badges.

 We want families to be active as well!
 We have numerous positions available, ranging from a once-a-year commitment to Den Leader to Pack administration.
 We have a Pack Committee made up of leaders and other adults, and that is always open to parents that usually meets on the second Monday of the month to discuss and plans events and the fundraising necessary to help Pack 108 go and to support the plans made by Den leaders.